ergo-log.com

 Definition: "An ergogenic aid is any substance or phenomenon that enhances performance "

-1975 study: bodybuilders grow with 10 or 25 mg dianabol per day
+1975 study: bodybuilders grow with 10 or 25 mg methandrostenolone per day

-They gave their test subjects either 10 or 25 mg of Dianabol per day.
-Some of the athletes started with the steroids and ended with a placebo, and the others did it the other way round.
-All athletes could tell whether they were using a steroid or the fake.
-When they were using the blue CIBA pills they felt “prima-donna-ish”, or made, in their own words, “fantastic improvements”.
-The athletes’ progression is shown below.
+When they were using the blue CIBA pills they felt "prima-donna-ish", or made, in their own words, "fantastic improvements".
+The athletes' progression is shown below.
 It is not clear from the article how the researchers measured progress.
-They did mention though that the group on 10 mg of Dianabol per day made as much progress as the group on the higher dose.
+They did mention though that the group on 10 mg of methandrostenolone per day made as much progress as the group on the higher dose.

 What’s noticeable is that an athlete that made progress on steroids grew even faster when taking a placebo.
 Mind over matter?
 Or had that person found another source of steroids that he was taking on top of the placebos?
 The article does not say.